Can hamsters live together?

 Chinese Hamster

-Like the two Russian Dwarf hamsters these can also live in pairs or small groups but as with other dwarf hamsters, it is best to keep an eye out for any squabbles and separate them if needed.
+Like the two Russian Dwarf breeds, Chinese hamsters are more social than Syrians but often happier (and safer) alone.
 Growing to 9cm they are slightly longer and thinner than the two Russian hamsters.
 As well as their longer bodies they also have longer tails than other hamster breeds which are also prehensile.
 This allows the hamster to cling to objects!
 Their coats come in two or three colour variations.

 Roborovski’s Hamster

 Also known as the ‘Robo’, the Roborovski’s hamster is the smallest member of the hamster family.
 As a fully mature adult, they rarely exceed 7cm in length from the tip of the nose to their almost non-existent tail!
 Their care and maintenance is much the same as Russian hamsters.
-They are sociable and happily live in groups or pairs but be aware of any signs of aggressive behaviour.
 This breed of hamster very rarely bites but can be difficult to handle due their extremely active temperaments.
 These tiny pets only have 1 coat colour variation.

 Hamster Pairings

-• Young pup + older hamster = Yes, with caution, we’d still strongly recommend making sure the hamsters are of the Dwarf breed.
+- Young pup + older hamster = with great caution, making sure the hamsters are a Dwarf breed.

-• Syrian + Dwarf = No, only Dwarf hamsters should be paired together.
+- Syrian + Dwarf = No, different breeds should never be housed together.

-• Add two lots of hamster food and create two feeding areas in the cage in case either hamster becomes territorial over their food
+- Provide adequate resources: add two lots of hamster food and create two feeding and drinking areas in the cage in case either hamster becomes territorial

-• Keep a close eye on their behaviour, Hamsters are territorial, solitary animals, and although Dwarf hamsters have a temperament which allows them to be paired it’s a good idea to keep watch to make sure they establish their hierarchy, if both hamsters are dominant it could result in them fighting.
+- Keep a close eye on their behaviour.
+Remember that hamsters are territorial, solitary animals, and although Dwarf hamsters have a temperament which sometimes allows them to be paired it’s crucial to keep watch and separate them if necessary.

 One thing is for sure – owning hamsters can be an absolute delight.
 Their friendly faces and playful natures make them enchanting furry companions.
-With prior considerations into breed and pairings, you can make sure your home will be a harmonious one for both human and hamster!
+With prior considerations into breed and whether a pairing is suitable, you can make sure your home will be a harmonious one for both human and hamster!

 Keen for more hamster-care advice and tips?
 Check out our expert blogs here.